Jane Asher (swimmer): Career

 Asher began swimming as a child and participated in her first swim meet at the age of seventeen.
 After swimming for Manchester University, she became a piece work supervisor in Norwich and stopped swimming when she became a parent.
 Asher resumed her swimming career during the 1950s as a children's swim instructor.
 In Norwich, she taught swimming for the Norwich Penguins during the 1970s and gave swim lessons to high school students in the 1980s.

 In 1986, Asher broke her first world record in masters swimming.
 As a Masters swimmer, Asher broke 75 Masters records before she was inducted into the International Swimming Hall of Fame in 2006.
 Her Masters record total had grown to 100 when she turned 80 years old in 2011.
 Apart from world records, Asher has won over 20 gold medals at the FINA Masters World Championships.

-Awards and honors
+Awards and honours

 Asher was named one of the top World Masters swimmers of the year by Swimming World in 2004.
 Asher subsequently appeared on the magazine's list for 2006, 2011, and 2016.
 For honours, Asher was inducted into the International Swimming Hall of Fame in 2006.
 She was awarded a British Empire Medal at the 2018 Birthday Honours.